mjopenglsdl/small3d/README.md

 Building locally
 ----------------

+Appart from deploying the engine for your projects, you might like to explore the source code and run the unit tests, in order to better understand it or make modifications.
+In that case, you can build it locally on its own.
+This is how I work while maintaining it and adding features.

 Prerequisites:

 - A compiler.
 You can use gcc, Xcode, llvm or Visual Studio, depending on your system.
 Sadly, MinGW builds are not supported yet.